 What is gluten sensitivity?

 As mentioned in the article linked above, it is important to understand the difference between celiac disease and gluten sensitivity.
 “Celiac disease is a condition that damages the lining of the small intestine and prevents it from absorbing parts of food that are important for staying healthy.
 The damage is due to a reaction to eating gluten, which is found in wheat, barley, rye, and possibly oats.(1)” “Gluten sensitivity (GS) encompasses a collection of medical conditions in which gluten has an adverse effect.(2)” These medical conditions can be related to damage to the small intestine or may present in other ways.
+If you think you may have gluten sensitivity, it might be worth doing a gluten sensitivity test to find out.

 Which foods contain gluten?